Game of Thrones

 Omission of Lady Stoneheart

 Following the airing of the fourth season finale on June 15th, 2014, many fans of the show expressed surprise and frustration over the notable absence of Lady Stoneheart, the resurrected form of Catelyn Stark after she is brought back to life by Lord Beric Dondarrion, in the episode.
-The omission of this character in the fourth season was met with heavy backlash largely due to the build-up of anticipation from the fans who have read the book, as Lady Stoneheart is re-introduced only three days after the Red Wedding in A Song of Ice and Fire.
+The omission of this character in the fourth season was met with heavy backlash largely due to the anticipation from the fans who have read the book, as Lady Stoneheart is re-introduced only three days after the Red Wedding in A Song of Ice and Fire.
 In less than 24 hours after the finale aired, the hashtag #ladystoneheart was tweeted out over 1,000 times.

 On June 16th, the online reaction to the omission of Lady Stoneheart in the finale episode was picked up by several entertainment news sites, including Hollywood Lifeand FanSided, while Entertainment Weekly published an interview with Alex Graves, the director of the episode, who offered an explanation regarding the decision to leave out Lady Stoneheart from Game of Thrones: